Megha849/HygieiaDocs/pages/hygieia/Collectors/Collectors_Review/scm/subversion.md

 sidebar: hygieia_sidebar
 permalink: subversion.html
 ---
-Configure the Subversion Collector to display and monitor information (related to code contribution activites) on the Hygieia Dashboard, from the Subversion repository.
+Configure the Subversion Collector to display and monitor information (related to code contribution activities) on the Hygieia Dashboard, from the Subversion repository.
 Hygieia uses Spring Boot to package the collector as an executable JAR file with dependencies.

 ### Setup Instructions